dustinpfister/blog_posts/_posts/js-document-title.md

 ### 1.3 - Simple loop example

 Here is another basic example of using the document title method where I am using the [set time out method](/2018/12/06/js-settimeout/) to create a very simple app loop.
-This way I am not just updating the title text once, but oever and over again in the body of this function that is being called at a rate given as the second argument when calling the set time out method.
+This way I am not just updating the title text once, but over and over again in the body of this function that is being called at a rate given as the second argument when calling the set time out method.

 ```html
 <html>